pantheon-systems/documentation/source/content/guides/sendgrid-wordpress-wp-mail-smtp.md

   ![The WordPress Admin Dashboard, highlighting the Plugins page and Add New button](../../images/guides/wp-mail-smtp/add-new-plugin.png)

 1. In the search box, type "wp mail smtp".
 Results will update automatically.
-Select **Install Now**:
+Locate **WP Mail SMTP by WPForms** and click **Install Now**:

   ![The Add Plugins search view](../../images/guides/wp-mail-smtp/search-plugins-install.png)

 1. Once installed, the same button will change to say **Activate**.
-Select it again.
+Click it again.

 WP Mail SMTP is now installed!
-You can now jump to [Configure WP Mail SMTP for SendGrid](#configure-wp-mail-smtp-for-sendgrid)
+You can now continue to [Configure WP Mail SMTP for SendGrid](#configure-wp-mail-smtp-for-sendgrid).

 ### Install with Terminus

 <Alert title="Exports" type="export">